linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### **3. Token Generation Script (`send_token.sh`)**

-This script generates a unique token and stores it in MongoDB Atlas (or your local MongoDB instance) and sends an email with the verification link.
+This script generates a unique token, stores it in MongoDB Atlas, and sends an email with the verification link.

 #### **Script: `/var/www/html/send_token.sh`**